fusioncharts/dev_centre_docs/getting-started/plain-javascript/adding-special-characters-using-plain-javascript.md

             "value": "730000"
         }]
     }
-});
-// Render
+});// Render
 chartInstance.render();
 ```

-Render the above chart by following the steps given below:
+The above chart has been rendered using the following steps:

-1. Include the necessary libraries (such as the `fusioncharts` library) and components using `import`.
+1. Include the necessary libraries and components using `import`.
+For example, `fusioncharts` library, etc.

-2. Add the chart and the theme as dependencies.
+2. Add the chart and theme as dependency.

 3. Store the chart configuration in a JSON object.
 In the JSON object:
     * Set the chart type as `column2d`.
-Find the complete list of chart types with their respective aliases [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height of the chart in pixels.
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of `dataSource`.